exercism/v3/languages/go/exercises/concept/booleans/.docs/instructions.md

 ## 3. Check if the prisoner can be signalled

 Define the `CanSignalPrisoner()` function that takes two boolean values, indicating if the archer and the prisoner, respectively, are awake.
-The method returns `true` if the prisoner can be signalled, based on the state of the two characters.
+The function returns `true` if the prisoner can be signalled, based on the state of the two characters.
 Otherwise, returns `false`:

 ```go
 const archerIsAwake = false;